amandoabreu/amandoabreu.github.io/_posts/2018-11-09-the-biggest-problem-with-tdd.markdown

 ![companyapp](/assets/images/posts/pexels-photo-90807.jpeg "Company app")

 The problem with software development, in general, is that if a given company works very well, and they talk about _X_, then suddenly a lot of people assume that _X_ is the only reason their business is booming.
-And force their teams to use _X._ Figure out this pattern and you can become a millionaire _X_ consultant or a millionaire _X_ headhunter.
+And force their teams to use _X._(could be a case of [HiPPODD](https://amando-abr.eu/wrote/introducing-hippo-driven-development/){:target="_blank"})

+Figure out this pattern, figure out what _X_ is and when it changes, and you can become a millionaire _X_ consultant or a millionaire _X_ headhunter.

+I will be talking about TTDaaR(TDD as a Religion), meaning I'm mostly pointing out flaws in the idea that TDD fixes everything preached by TDD advocates during the pink glasses phase.
+Thankfully, most reasonable people know that the world isn't black and white and see through the fallacies right in front of them.

 TDD basically means you’re building two applications.
-One creates business value, and the other I see as a tool used to make the development process more robust and less error-prone.
+One creates business value, and the other I see as a tool used to make the development _process_ more robust and less error-prone.

 So we have:

 - An application that creates business value(A1)
 - An application that tests A1(A2).

-## Biggest TDD assumptions
+## Biggest TDDaaR assumptions

-1. TDD Assumes that a less complex application(A2) is able to test the more complex application(A1).
+1. TDDaaR Assumes that a less complex application(A2) is able to test the more complex application(A1).
-2. TDD assumes a code refactor will happen before a feature change.
+2. TDDaaR assumes a code refactor will happen before a feature change.

 1 -&gt; This will never be the case. **In order to fully test a complex system, you need a more complex system.** That’s why automation hasn’t taken over yet and we still have human QA in 2018(and _that_ also fails).

 If you were to just design a group of test suites that combined become more complex than the business application, they would suddenly become more important — to developers — than the business application, and you’d need to test them too… See where this leads?

-2 -&gt; We all intend to refactor, but suddenly you resign followed by your teammates, 5 years go by, and the business hires a team from overseas to write something from scratch because the business model had to change.
+2 -&gt; We all intend to refactor, but suddenly you resign followed by your teammates, 5 years go by, and the business hires a team from overseas to write something from scratch because the business model had to change just enough that rewriting everything is worth the ROI.
 No tests are re-used, zilch.

-Even with a 100% test coverage, there will still be unintended behaviors, bugs, errors, developer fuck ups, and it will still not be perfect.

 ## The good things about TDD(and why I advocate for it anyway)